intel-analytics/ipex-llm/apps/friesian-server-helm/readme.md

 ```

-After installation, you can follow the printed information to check whether the servers running
+After installation, you can follow the printed information to check whether the servers are running
 properly.